Saif al-Arab Gaddafi

-Saif al-Arab Gaddafi (سيف العرب القذافي; 1982 – 30 April 2011) was the sixth son of former Libyan leader Muammar Gaddafi.
+Saif al-Arab Gaddafi (سيف العرب القذافي; between 1979–1983 – 30 April 2011) was the sixth son of the then Libyan leader Muammar Gaddafi.
 From around 2006 to 2010, Saif al-Arab spent much of his time in Munich.
 On 30 April 2011, the Libyan government reported that Saif al-Arab and three of his young nieces and nephews were killed by a NATO airstrike, which was later revealed to be French, on his house during the Libyan Civil War.
 During the beginning of the uprising, Saif al-Arab was put in charge of military forces by his father in order to put down protests in Benghazi.
 Saif al-Arab was viewed as the most low-profile of Gaddafi's eight children.

 Early life

-Saif al-Arab was born in 1982 in the Libyan capital of Tripoli to Muammar Gaddafi and his second wife Safia Farkash.
+Saif al-Arab was born in the Libyan capital of Tripoli to Muammar Gaddafi and his second wife Safia Farkash.

 Saif al-Arab was wounded in the 1986 U.S. bombing of Libya when he was four years old.